benanthoney-97/dialogue-widget/llamaparse/June-24-Examiner-Report.md

 Support your views with reference to the text.
 (6)

-Within the opening of this extract, Hester repeats ~~his lamb~~ repetitively ~~calls~~ Rosamond as "my lamb - my queen - my darlin" which shows his sweet nicknames for her.
+Student response: Within the opening of this extract, Hester repeats ~~his lamb~~ repetitively ~~calls~~ Rosamond as "my lamb - my queen - my darlin" which shows his sweet nicknames for her.
 Through the ~~litter~~ of hyphens this highlights how much love for her because he is embedding many ways to ~~show his~~ call for her.
 Furthermore, the possessive personal pronouns of "my" exemplifies how Hester views her as his own and he further also calls her "his little lammie".
 This alliterative noun phrase ~~mereke~~ encapsulates how he views her as an innocent being, seeing that lambs stir connotations of purity amongst the reader.

-  16
+Page 16

 ---